Reliable Error Estimates for Optimal Control of Linear Elliptic PDEs with Random Inputs: Introduction

 where $c_1$, $c_2 \in (0, \infty)$ are deterministic, problem-dependent parameters, which we explicitly derive within our error estimation.
 The constants $c_1$ and $c_2$ depend, for example, on the regularization parameter $\alpha > 0$ and deterministic characteristics of the random diffusion coefficient.
 The exponential tail bound \eqref{eq:2021-02-22T15:31:07.382} implies that for each $\delta \in (0,1)$, with a probability of at least $1-\delta$,

-This estimate essentially expresses that fact that the random vector $\uhN$ is ``close'' to the solution $u^*$ to \eqref{eq:saa:lqcp} with high probability, provided that $0 < \delta \ll 1$.
-Since the inverse of $\delta \in (0,1)$ only appears logarithmically in \eqref{eq:2021-02-22T16:35:32.14}, we can choose a small $\delta$, say $\delta = 10^{-12}$.
+This estimate essentially expresses the fact that the random vector $\uhN$ is ``close'' to the solution $u^*$ to \eqref{eq:saa:lqcp} with high probability, provided that $0 < \delta \ll 1$.
+Since the inverse of $\delta \in (0,1)$ only appears logarithmically in \eqref{eq:2021-02-22T16:35:32.14}, we can choose a small ``error probability'' $\delta$, say $\delta = 10^{-12}$.
 Therefore, we may conclude that the solution to the infinite dimensional \eqref{eq:saa:lqcp} can be reliably estimated via solutions to the discretized SAA problem \eqref{eq:saa:femsaa}.
 We refer to the exponential tail bound \eqref{eq:2021-02-22T15:31:07.382} as reliable error estimate.

 Establishing an exponential tail bound, such as \eqref{eq:2021-02-22T15:31:07.382}, is one approach to analyzing the accuracy of the discretized SAA problem's solutions.
 Another approach is to establish an expectation bound, providing an estimate on the expected distance between the SAA solutions and the true one.
-The exponential tail bound \eqref{eq:2021-02-22T15:31:07.382} implies the expectation bound
+Expectation bounds can be combined with Tschebyshev's inequality to obtain tail bounds.
+For example, suppose that there exists positive constants $\tilde c_1$ and $\tilde c_2$ such that for all $h \in (0,1)$ and $N \in \natural$, we have the expectation bound